william-pfalzgraff/kac-zwanzig/README.md

 For a free particle in the Ohmic bath the shape of `C(t)` depends on one number only, `η/(Mω_c)`; `ω_c` sets the unit of time.
-With `M = ω_c = 1`, `η = 1` gives the single shallow negative dip typical of liquids, `η = 5` a clearly caged oscillation.
+With `M = ω_c = 1`, `η = 1` gives the single shallow negative dip typical of liquids.

 The derivations are in [docs/theory.md](docs/theory.md); the choice of frequency grid is analysed in [docs/frequency_grids.pdf](docs/frequency_grids.pdf).